About the Chamber

 The Chamber pushes to support the local business base and shopping locally through retail events, shop local campaigns and tourism events to help increase the receipts of LOST funds.

 As a membership based organization, the sustainability of the Chamber relies on retaining the existing members and adding new ones annually.
-The key to rentention is offering excellent educational opportunities and technical support as well as social and promotional opportunities like those offered in the TRC.
+The key to retention is offering excellent educational opportunities and technical support as well as social and promotional opportunities like those offered in the Total Resource Campaign (TRC).
+The Total Resource Campaign is the Chamber’s annual sponsorship campaign.
 Members voice their needs and the organization is able to show them our friend Roi (Return On Investment).

 The Chamber depends on a volunteer base.
 Each committee, event and program is run by volunteer leaders like TRC volunteers.
 To grow the Chamber programming and services, new volunteers are essential.
 Breeding an attitude of volunteerism is a partnership with other community organizations who rely on a volunteer base also.
 Through a +1 Volunteer Campaign, the Chamber is constantly trying to get business leaders and community members involved.